We Dissect Protocols

 Manufactured by Agilent Technologies

-Sourced in United States, Germany, Belgium, Japan, United Kingdom, France, China
+Sourced in United States, Germany, Japan, France, United Kingdom, Belgium, Canada, China, Australia

 The HPLC system is a high-performance liquid chromatography instrument used for the separation, identification, and quantification of complex mixtures of chemical compounds.
 It consists of a solvent delivery system, an injection port, a chromatographic column, and a detector.
 The system operates by pumping a liquid mobile phase through the column, which contains a stationary phase material.
 The sample is injected, and the different components in the mixture are separated based on their interactions with the stationary phase and the mobile phase.
 The separated components are then detected and quantified by the detector.